aiPGAB/PMAT2/README.md

 **Notes**:
 1. Make sure BLASTn was installed in PATH.
 2. If you want to use nextdenovo for ONT/CLR error correction, you can skip providing a cfg file, and the program will generate a temporary cfg file automatically.
-3. `-r`: Need to download [**runAssembly.sif**](https://github.com/aiPGAB/runAssembly/blob/main/runAssembly.sif).
-4. `-k`: If seqtype is hifi, skip kmer frequency estimation and genome size estimation.
+3. `-k`: If seqtype is hifi, skip kmer frequency estimation and genome size estimation.
-5. `-m`: Keep sequence data in memory to speed up computation.
+4. `-m`: Keep sequence data in memory to speed up computation.

 ### <a name="C5">graphBuild</a>